Materials-Consortia/OPTIMADE/optimade.md

 MINOR is the minor version number of the standard being referenced.
 If the major version is 0, the minor version MUST also be included.
-The database provider MAY support further levels of versioning separated from the major and minor version by a decimal point, e.g. patch version on the format vMAJOR.MINOR.PATCH.
+The database provider MAY support further levels of versioning separated from the major and minor version by a decimal point, e.g., patch version on the format vMAJOR.MINOR.PATCH.
 However, the client MUST NOT assume levels beyond the minor version are supported.